 If you are collecting knives, you will need a price guide.

-Online forums offer a lot of informations and will help to determine price.
-Often they also provide ratings, reviews, and comparisons, and you can see what other knives enthusiasts are saying as well as what they are buying and selling.
+Online forums offer a lot of information and will help to determine prices.
+Often they also provide ratings, reviews, and comparisons, and you can see what other knife enthusiasts are saying as well as what they are buying and selling.

 In addition, websites like allaboutpocketknives.com and iguide.net provide values.
 There, you can find out everything you need to know about pocket knives and how to determine the best knives for your collection.
 Additional places to determine prices and value include eBay and the Case Collectors Club.
 Determining value is essential as it will help you make an educated purchase.